 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 We are a small Pre-school in the village of Altarnun, you can find us attached to Altarnun Primary School.
 We have a small dedicated team of four staff members.
-Our setting is a lovely bright environment with a very welcoming outside area, with a giant sand pit, raised beds for growing plants and flowers, mud kitchen, climbing equipment and mark making areas.
-We also have full access to the school's playing field, including a woodland area and climbing equipment.
-We have close links with the adjoining school and join them for special occasions such as Harvest Festival and the annual Nativity.
+Our setting is a lovely bright environment with a large outside area, with a giant sand pit, raised beds for growing plants and flowers, mud kitchen, climbing equipment and mark making areas.
+We also have access to the school's playing field, including a woodland area and climbing equipment.
+We have close links with the adjoining school and join them for special occasions such as Harvest Festival, Sports Day and the annual Nativity.
 We are a friendly team with a parent led and hands on committee.

 Who to contact